 Duty of care: Because insurance is a contract between landlord and insurer, landlords have a duty of care to take all reasonable care to prevent theft, loss, damage, or legal liability.
 Landlords also have a duty of care to follow all terms and responsibilities set out in the insurance contract.

 Duty of disclosure: Landlords have a duty of disclosure to be honest and tell their insurer everything they know or should know, if a reasonable person would consider it relevant to the insurer’s decision to insure someone under the policy.
-Disclosed information can affect whether or not the provider will insure a landlord, the cost of the premium, and any special conditions that might apply to the policy.
-A failure to disclose information could result in a claim being reduced or refused, or your policy being cancelled entirely.
+A failure to disclose information fully could result in a claim being reduced or refused, or your policy being cancelled entirely.

 Exclusions: Anything not covered by your policy.
 Exclusions vary between insurance providers.